Optical transfer function: Examples

-The OTF of an ideal lens system
+Ideal lens system

 A perfect lens system will provide a high contrast projection without shifting the periodic pattern, hence the optical transfer function is identical to the modulation transfer function.
 Typically the contrast will reduce gradually towards zero at a point defined by the resolution of the optics.
 For example, a perfect, non-aberrated, f/4 optical imaging system used, at the visible wavelength of 500 nm, would have the optical transfer function depicted in the right hand figure.

-It can be read from the plot that the contrast gradually reduces and reaches zero at the spatial frequency of 500 cycles per millimeter, in other words the optical resolution of the image projection is 1/500^{th} of a millimeter, or 2 micrometer.
+It can be read from the plot that the contrast gradually reduces and reaches zero at the spatial frequency of 500 cycles per millimeter.
+In other words the optical resolution of the image projection is 1/500^{th} of a millimeter, which corresponds to a feature size of 2 micrometer.
+Beyond 500 cycles per millimeter, the contrast of this imaging system, and therefore its modulation transfer function, is zero.
 Correspondingly, for this particular imaging device, the spokes become more and more blurred towards the center until they merge into a gray, unresolved, disc.

 Note that sometimes the optical transfer function is given in units of the object or sample space, observation angle, film width, or normalized to the theoretical maximum.
-Conversion between the two is typically a matter of a multiplication or division.
+Conversion between units is typically a matter of a multiplication or division.
 E.g. a microscope typically magnifies everything 10 to 100-fold, and a reflex camera will generally demagnify objects at a distance of 5 meter by a factor of 100 to 200.

 The resolution of a digital imaging device is not only limited by the optics, but also by the number of pixels, more in particular by their separation distance.
 As explained by the Nyquist–Shannon sampling theorem, to match the optical resolution of the given example, the pixels of each color channel should be separated by 1 micrometer, half the period of 500 cycles per millimeter.
 A higher number of pixels on the same sensor size will not allow the resolution of finer detail.
 On the other hand, when the pixel spacing is larger than 1 micrometer, the resolution will be limited by the separation between pixels; moreover, aliasing may lead to a further reduction of the image fidelity.